udacity/create-your-own-adventure/README.md

 * Add a couple of options to a current dead-end "page", and add a "page" or link to an existing "page" for each option.

+add a new folder related to new adventure to make small changes insid it.
 ### Directory Structure

 We expect that this repository will eventually contain quite a few files, so we